Blooshysaur/Blooshysaur/README.md

  👋 hi, blooshy here
 <br>
 <br>
- 🗿 I’m interested in gamedev, and other things that doesn't fit here.
+ 🗿 I do developement from time to time and I do art sometimes
 <br>
 <br>
- 🌱 been learning GML and a bit of Python and Lua although I've taken a break on that for the time being.
+ 🌱 Learned GML and Lua for personal projects (though I don't use them much anymore) Mainly uses Python and HTML/CSS as of 17th of January 2024
 <br>

  📫 Social Links: